 They head to a cabin that a friend of Tucker has out in the middle of nowhere.
 It has secure computer access and they can rest for a while and figure out their next move.
 This is when Tucker begins doing searches and discovers that for the past decade psychics have gone missing or been found dead.
 Someone, it seems, is out to get psychics, for some reason, and it seems they are after Sarah now.
 The computer, which is not even hooked up to the internet, receives a message to them to leave now.
 This alarms them, but they quickly pack up and leave, with both Duran and Brodie on their tail.

 Sarah's powers are quickly changing.
 Now she can hear thoughts and project them.
 There are two voices in her head, one saying something that she's not sure she should believe and the other, a gentle voice, guiding her north.
-She is also able see so much more than the future and has the answer to the questions Tucker has about the woman from his past that he let down.
+She is also able to see so much more than the future and has the answer to the questions Tucker has about the woman from his past that he let down.
 So, following Sarah's directions, while making a few detours, they travel north hoping to meet a psychic who can help Sarah control her powers and figure out what to do.
 Then things go horribly wrong.
 And Sarah must decide if she will accept that her vision is written in stone or if it can be changed and if she can be the one to change it.

 Bishop became aware of the missing psychics years ago and eventfully came across Duran and Brodie.
 He has a vested interest in what is going on here, as the members of his unit are psychics, and while they have yet been targeted, that may change.
-Also, some of these missing psychics were ones he had approached, but had declined to join, but he had never the less kept an eye on, just in case they needed help, and now they are gone.
+Also, some of these missing psychics were ones he had approached but had declined to join, but he had never the less kept an eye on, just in case they needed help, and now they are gone.
 This book is really good.
 The characters are real.
 They make mistakes, they are flawed, they are scared (which they should be), frustrated, sad, overconfident, too trusting, and just plain human, even if some of them do have psychic abilities.
-And you really have no idea who to trust and even if you can see into the future, it does not mean that you figure it out right, which could be costly.
+And you really have no idea who to trust and even if you can see into the future, it does not mean that you figure it out correctly, which could be costly.
 I am excited about the future of this sizzling new series.